Let’s Start with a Few Basic but Key Crypto Concepts.

-So what exactly is a cryptocurrency?
+So, what exactly is a cryptocurrency?

-Cryptocurrency — everything you don’t understand about money, combined with everything you don’t understand about computers.
+Cryptocurrency– Everything you don’t understand about money, combined with everything you don’t understand about computers.

-Using this literal breakdown, the word crypto comes from “cryptography”.
+Using this breakdown, the word crypto comes from “cryptography”.
 Cryptography uses a technique called encryption to conceal messages using algorithms.

-Without going into detail, let’s agree that a currency is “a form of money”.
+Let’s agree that a currency is “a form of money”.
 Like the Dollar, the Pound and the Yen.

-All currencies must have these characteristics:
+And all currencies must have these characteristics: